Dr. Ada Vilageliu Díaz

 Canary Islands and Barcelona

 My father Josep Vilageliu Ponsa, who is from Barcelona, made a film called Iballa about a Guanche princess.
 In the middle of filming, my grandparents decided to wear the clothes that the museum had given us for filming and staged a battle.
 The Canary Islands were discovered by Columbus in 1492 and conquered by Spain.
 My maternal grandfather Ismael, who is from the Canary Islands, wore the traditional Guanche clothes and the fighting stick.
 My paternal grandfather, who is from Barcelona, wore the conquistador's armor.
-It was not until recently that I realized that Ismael and abuela Carmen were descendants of the original peoples of the islands, more specifically the Mencey Bencomo.
-My teaching, scholarship, and writing reflect my attempts at searching for healing in telling marginalized and erased stories.
+It was not until recently that I realized that abuelo Ismael and abuela Carmen were descendants of the original peoples of the islands.
+That film and their performed identities were a reflection of my own heritage, one that was unavailable to me until I took a DNA test and conducted genealogical research.
+My teaching, scholarship, and writing reflect my attempts at searching for healing in telling marginalized and erased stories such as mine.